HappyCerberus/cpp-coding-interview/manuscript/002_lists_003_problems.md

 ### Find a loop in a linked list

-Given a potentially corrupted singly-linked list, determine whether it is corrupted, i.e., it forms a loop.
+Given a potentially corrupted singly-linked list, determine whether it is corrupted, i.e., it forms a loop{i: "two pointers!slow and fast"}.

 ![Example of a corrupted list.](linked_list/list_loop_01.png)